nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Our documentation and user guides are written in [GitHub Flavor Markdown][gfm] with a number of extensions including tables, definition lists and warning blocks that help enable richer styling options for our documentation.
 These extensions are documented on the [Extensions page of the Python Markdown package][py-markdown], the package we use to help transform the Markdown into HTML.
 We use HTML because it allows greater flexibility in styling and is generally more user friendly than raw Markdown.
 To set up the script:

 1. Make sure you have Python 3.5+ installed.
-Run `python3 --version` to check
+Run `python3 --version` to check that it is installed correctly.
 2. Install the dependencies - `pip3 install markdown pygments beautifulsoup4`
-3. Run the script - `python3 docs/build/converter.py`
+3. Run the script from the project root - `python3 docs/build/converter.py`

 ### Syntax Highlighting